komura-crm/donaldboulton/src/content/pages/index.md

 ---
 template: index-page
 slug: /
-title: Donald Boulton
+title: Basic Instructions Books While on Earth
-tagline: Holy Spirit
+tagline: Written by the Holy Spirit
 featuredImage: /assets/elijah-enoch.jpg
 cta:
   ctaText: Know more
-  ctaLink: /about
+  ctaLink: /blog/creation-of-all
 ---

 The Left Hand of God, first In Creation with Responsibilities for all in Creation, 95% of All.